Is He Flirting With Me? 7 Ways Guys Flirt & Exactly What They Mean

 Personally, I find small talk to be one of the most anxiety-producing flirting tactics out there.
 Sometimes I get so lost in a brain loop that I totally check out, only to come to five minutes later to hear them rambling about how great of a dog dad they are.
 (Ben Z. from Bachelor in Paradise Season 4 isn't the only one obsessed with his pooch.)

-Figueroa suggests guys who try to feel out the sitch by small-talking you to death may be a bit more guarded.
+Figueroa suggests guys who try to feel out the sitch by small-talking you may be a bit more guarded.
 That being said, you shouldn't necessarily assume his take-it-slow approach means he's not interested, but rather that he may be trying to protect himself from being embarrassed or rejected, says Figueroa.

 It's important to remember that openly flirting doesn't come naturally to everyone.
 "He may have some discomfort with flirting or just a general tentativeness to put himself out there.
 Besides the tentativeness, though, you can assume he's interested if the small talk tends toward questions about your romantic status," notes Figueroa.